History of Asbestos Use

 - Paint, caulking, sealants and adhesives

 Building construction didn’t lay sole claim to the asbestos market.
 Commercial and industrial projects consumed immense asbestos quantities as well.

 Asbestos material manufacturers and producers included:

-- Mining operations including asbestos extracting sites
+- Mining operations used machinery that contained asbestos

 No matter what industry used asbestos products, every single one placed their workers at serious health risks from asbestos exposure.

 History shows there is no such thing as safe asbestos exposure, no matter what type of asbestos was used.
 Medical authorities agree asbestos is the sole cause of mesothelioma.

 Although asbestos materials were mostly phased out in the 1980s, the long-term health effects of asbestos exposure still affect thousands of people each year.
 Many people exposed to asbestos decades ago are only now beginning to show symptoms of mesothelioma, and much more will be diagnosed in the upcoming months and years.

 Asbestos exposure is the only known cause of mesothelioma.
 When workers inhaled asbestos fibers, these tiny particles get stuck inside their bodies.
 It’s impossible to exhale asbestos fibers, and they don’t break down like organic impurities.
 The fibers do not break down over time and cause long-term irritation within the body.
 Eventually, they form scar tissue that triggers cancer cells that grow and divide uncontrollably.